benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 But remember that the point of this paper is about  dependency graphs and parallelism.
 So what is the dependency graph of this loop?

-Well, exploring this really requires us to go back to the hardware again.
+Well, exploring this requires us to go back to the hardware again.

 ## Instruction level parallelism

 In a conceptual perspective, when designing circuits and software, there is only kind of one dependency: data dependencies (as talked about in the beginning).

 But when making programmable machines in the Von Neumann architecture, there are a lot more dependencies and everything becomes much more complicated.

 Lets look at an example of some code, and the dependencies it has.